-- Scoring will follow N.F.S.H.S.A.
-Rules - If the score is tied at the end of the second half, play shall continue without change of baskets for an extra period of 3 minute stop time until the score is no longer tied.
+- Scoring will follow NFSHSA Rules - If the score is tied at the end of the second half, play shall continue without change of baskets for an extra period of three minute stop time until the score is no longer tied.
 Overtime shall start with a jump ball, and then alternate position.
-If the score is tied at the end of overtime, a 1 minute period will be played with a jump ball starting play - Fouls Athletes will only shoot free throws in technical fouls or if fouled when in the act of shooting.
+If the score is tied at the end of overtime, a one minute period will be played with a jump ball starting play - Fouls Athletes will only shoot free throws in technical fouls or if fouled when in the act of shooting.
 In addition to technical and in the act of shooting fouls we will be using the bonus shots.
-One and One free throws are allowed after 6 team fouls.
-After ten team fouls, 2 shots will be allowed - Three point shot is legal and will count
+One and One free throws are allowed after six team fouls.
+After 10 team fouls, two shots will be allowed - Three point shot is legal and will count

-Officiating 3-on-3 Basketball Divisioning Guidelines
+Officiating 3 v 3 Basketball Divisioning Guidelines

-- Games are 20 minutes or 20 points, all field goals are 2 points.
+- Games are 20 minutes or 20 points, all field goals are two points.
 No foul shots will be taken.
 If a player is fouled and makes the shot, they retain possession - Start the game by flipping a coin, no jump ball - Throw-in spot is at top of the key, all play starts at this point.
-On every new possession the player needs to clear the ball or a foot behind the foul line, if not, a violation occurs and the ball goes to the other team - Each team is allowed two 1 minute time-outs - The clock will stop in the last minute of play for any dead ball situation - Overtime will consist of a 3 minute overtime, with a flip of the coin for possession - Out of bounds is the half court line, the sideline and end line - A player can't score a basket for the other team - You will do a lot of coaching and make very few violation calls.
+On every new possession the player needs to clear the ball or a foot behind the foul line, if not, a violation occurs and the ball goes to the other team - Each team is allowed two, one-minute time-outs - The clock will stop in the last minute of play for any dead ball situation - Overtime will consist of a three minute overtime, with a flip of the coin for possession - Out of bounds is the half court line, the sideline and end line - A player can't score a basket for the other team - You will do a lot of coaching and make very few violation calls.
 Don't call too many fouls unless they are blatant.
-3-on-3 competition should be called like a Division II Male Team
+3 v 3 competition should be called like a Division II Male Team

-Half-court Basketball 3-on-3 Competition
+Half-Court Basketball 3 v 3 Competition